berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 helps[2].
 Furthermore, Rails is about the web.
 You can do non-web-stuff in Rails, but that really makes no sense at all: Rails is for HTTP.
 And Rails is *big*, massively so[3].
 And often chooses ergonomics (developer friendliness) over performance, as does Ruby, the language.
 This is fine!
-But this makes that in Rails, even more than in Ruby, performance *is* a problem.
+But this means that in Rails, even more than in Ruby, performance *is* a problem.

-So, that the "stack" means "Ruby on Rails using a database".
+So, the "stack" means "Ruby on Rails using a database."
 And because Rails is web, doing only[4] HTTP request-responses we'll be looking at Ruby in context of web-services only.